Online Stochastic Matching: New Algorithms and Bounds

-In the \textbf{vertex-weighted} variant, every vertex $u \in U$ has a weight $w_u$ and we seek a maximum weight matching.
+In the \textbf{vertex-weighted} variant, every offline vertex $u \in U$ has a weight $w_u$ (alternatively, for any vertex $u \in U$ all edges incident to $u$ have the same weight) and we seek a maximum weight matching.
 In the \textbf{edge-weighted} variant, every edge $e \in E$ has a weight $w_e$ and we again seek a maximum weight matching.

-In the \textbf{stochastic rewards} variant, each edge has both a weight $w_e$ and a probability $p_e$ of being present once we probe edge $e$\footnote{The edge realization process is independent for different edges.
-At each step, the algorithm ``probes" an edge.
+In the \textbf{stochastic rewards} variant, each edge has a probability $p_e$ of being present once we probe edge $e$ and we seek to maximize the expected size or weight of the matching.
+The edge realization process is independent for different edges.
+At each step, the algorithm ``probes" an edge $e$.
 With probability $p_e$ the edge $e$ exists and with the remaining probability it does not.
-Once realization of an edge is determined, it does not affect the random realizations for the rest of the edges.} and we seek to maximize the expected weight of the matching.
+Once realization of an edge is determined, it does not affect the random realizations for the rest of the edges.
+We consider the query-commit model where an edge that is probed and found to exist must be matched.
+For a single arriving vertex, each edge can only be probed once.
+However, we remind the reader that multiple arrivals of the same vertex \textit{type} are considered distinct vertices.
+Suppose the first arrival of a vertex type $v \in V$ probes an edge to some offline vertex $u \in U$ and the edge does not exist.
+Then later, another copy of type $v$ might arrive and also probe an edge to $u$ because each arrival is a distinct vertex with its own hidden edge realizations.